Read our 2024 annual report

-First celebrated in 1979, World Food Day takes place annually on October 16 and promotes awareness of hunger and action for the future of food, people, and the planet.
+First celebrated in 1979, World Food Day takes place annually on October 16.

-Here’s what you need to know about the holiday’s significance and history, how Concern is marking World Food Day 2024, and how you can get involved.
+Here’s what you need to know about the holiday’s significance and history, how Concern is marking World Food Day 2025, and how you can get involved.

-What is the theme for World Food Day 2024?
+What is the theme for World Food Day 2025?

 Here are a few ways that this year’s World Food Day theme resonates in some of the countries where Concern works.

 Chad continually ranks among the hungriest countries in the world, owing in part to a combination of conflict and climate change.
-Concern has recently launched Concerted and Inclusive Development in the Lake Province (DECILAC), a groundbreaking project supported by Facilité G5 Sahel.
+Concern has recently launched Concerted and Inclusive Development in the Lake Province (DECILAC), a ground-breaking project supported by Facilité G5 Sahel.

 Centred in the country’s Lac Province, the project is focused on inclusively investing in food security and strengthening local value chains.
 We’re working with communities to build both financial and climate resilience, while also fostering a diversity of diets through redeveloping agricultural polders and constructing fish markets.
 We’re also supporting these forms of dietary diversity through Chronic Humanitarian Crisis, an Irish Aid-funded programme supporting market gardening and artisanal fishing groups.

-Right to foods in Sierra Leone
+Hand in hand in Sierra Leone

 In Sierra Leone, a new initiative called Yoti Yoti has been designed to help build food and nutrition security through equitable and climate-smart food systems.
 The five-year project is funded by Irish Aid under Ireland’s Civil Society Partnership for a Better World (ICSP) and focuses on creating availability, access, utilisation, and stability of food sources.